Come Follow Me - New Testament

 Note: Underlined scripture references have been hyperlinked

-to the LDS Scriptures at LDS.org and will open in a new window.
+to the Scriptures at LDS.org.

-Lesson 8 Handout (PDF
+Lesson Handout (PDF)

 The Lord ascended a mountain, probably to escape the crowds that thronged